d-bl/GroundForge-help/docs/transform/spider/index.md

 ### Step 2.3

-Check in the “pattern”-panel if your definition is correct  You can ignore the half-circles that appear in the first collumn.
+Check in the “pattern”-panel to see if your definition is correct.
+You can ignore the half-circles that appear in the first column.
-If you see half-circles in an other than the first collumn, there is a problem with your definition.
+If you see half-circles in another than the first column, there is a problem with your definition.

 ### Step 2.4